HSanny/Courses/README.md

 7. implement update propagation:
     - [DONE] anti-entropy routine (see pseudo-code at FUP Figure 2 or 3.)

-    - how to trigger anti-entropy routine in practice?
+    - [DONE] how to trigger anti-entropy routine in practice?
 Paper says that the trigger is chosen at random.
-Also there is a logical reconcilation ring solution.
-It seems that the latter is more appropriate.
+Current implementation is to propagate the update on demand; that is, exchagne information between S and R when S detect R's ignorance of S's update.
     - See FUP 5.3: We use a combination of periodic reconciliation and system triggered
         reconciliation:
            On new server connection, do anti-entropy.